Fuchan2004/Rpom_Exoproteome/README.md

 *Corresponding Author*: Fadime R. Stemmer (fstemmer@mit.edu)

 ## Abstract
 Nitrogen-rich proteinaceous compounds are a key component of surface and upper mesopelagic particulate organic matter, and their rapid degradation by heterotrophic bacteria is an important process in releasing bioavailable nitrogen when other nitrogen containing substrates are deficient.
 Heterotrophs encode a wide variety of hydrolytic enzymes and nutrient transporters, which provide them with the ability to sustain nutrient stresses and inhabit protein-rich niche habitats such as sinking or suspended particles.
 Despite their important contribution to the oceanic nitrogen cycle, and marine biogeochemical cycles, the exact protein-level response of heterotrophic bacteria to nitrogen limitation in these environments remains unknown.
-In this study, *Ruegeria pomeroyi* strain DSS-3, a coastal marine heterotrophic bacterium, served as model organism to investigate the shift in protein production and secretion upon nitrogen limitation in the presence of extracellular protein.
+In this study, Ruegeria pomeroyi strain DSS-3, a marine heterotrophic bacterium, served as model organism to investigate the shift in protein expression and secretion upon nitrogen limitation in the presence of extracellular protein.
 We tie these observations to extracellular protease rates determined from a fluorescence-based proteolysis assay.
-Our analyses reveal an increase in extracellular protease activity due to increased transport of these enzymes through the type 1 secretion system into the periplasmic and extracellular space, in response to nitrogen deficiency in DSS-3.
+Our analyses reveal an increase in extracellular protease activity in response to nitrogen deficiency in DSS-3, due to increased production and secretion of type 1 secretion system dependent proteolytic enzymes into the extracellular environment.
+We found serine-, and metalloproteases to be important for periplasmic proteolysis, and propose an essential role for metalloproteases in the acquisition of proteinaceous nitrogen.
 Increased amino acid and oligopeptide uptake capabilities as well as higher abundance of amino acid dehydrogenases in the intracellular proteome further highlight this alternative process heterotrophic bacteria employ to challenge nitrogen limitation.
-Our study contributes to a better understanding of adaptation strategies of marine heterotrophic bacteria to protein-rich and nitrogen-limited niches, such as sinking and suspended particulate organic matter.
+Our study contributes to a better understanding of adaptation strategies of marine heterotrophic bacteria to protein- rich and inorganic nitrogen-limited niches, such as sinking and suspended particulate organic matter.

 ## Acknowledgements and Funding
 Funding for this project was provided from the Simons Foundation, and the NSF Center Chemical Currencies of a Microbial Planet (C-CoMP).
 Cultures of *R. pomeroyi* were donated by Dr. Mary Ann Moran (UGA) and this project contributes to the mission of the NSF Center for Chemical Currencies of a Microbial Plants [C-CoMP](https://ccomp-stc.org/)